Death of Felicia Teo: Background of suspects

-One of the suspects, Ragil, was an Indonesian who came to Singapore to study, and knew Teo in LASALLE and became friends.
+One of the suspects, Ragil, was an Indonesian who came to Singapore to study, met Teo at LASALLE and they became friends.
 Ragil later introduced her to his friend Ahmad.
 Ahmad, who goes by the alias Danial Enemiko on his social media accounts, studied for a diploma in communication design and advertising at LASALLE from 2000 to 2004.
 He also worked as a creative manager at gaming firm Razer until 2020.

 Ragil graduated from LASALLE in 2011 with an honours degree in video art.
 He studied at the college from 2006 to 2011.
-He also worked in many filmmaking jobs based in Jakarta, Indonesia and was last known to be employed as a director's assistant at the time of Ahmad's capture.
+He also worked many filmmaking jobs based in Jakarta, Indonesia, and was last known to be employed as a director's assistant at the time of Ahmad's capture.

 Reactions and case effect

 Upon the news of Ahmad's arrest, Teo's family declined to speak to the media, citing their need for privacy.
-The Teo family had continued to live in their home at Bras Basah to allow Teo to be able to find them if she returned home.
+The family had continued to live in their home at Bras Basah to allow Teo to be able to find them if she returned home.
 Some of Teo's neighbours were shocked to receive news of Teo's alleged murder.

-On receiving news of Teo's alleged murder, several of Teo's friends shared past memories of Teo and spoke of theirs and others' past hopes that Teo might be alive.
+On receiving news of Teo's alleged murder, several of Teo's friends shared memories of Teo and spoke of theirs and others' past hopes that Teo might be alive.

-Teo's disappearance-turned murder brought media's attention to several high-profile missing person cases that occurred in Singapore during the past three decades, including the 1986 McDonald's boys case, the 2002 disappearance of 14-year-old Tina Lim Xin Ying, and the 1994 case of Thomas Yeo See Ming's disappearance on Pulau Sibu Besar (an island on Singaporean waters) again.
-Teo's alleged murder also gave hope to the family of Lim Shiow Rong, a seven-year-old girl who was raped and murdered by an unknown person in 1995; in view of the renewed attention to Teo's case, Lim's mother and sister made a public appeal for new information to help solve the case and located the killer, who was not caught as of today.
-The police later confirmed that the investigations in Lim's murder was ongoing and still not closed, and an informant later came up with new information relating to the case.
+Teo's disappearance-turned-murder again brought media attention to several high-profile missing person cases that occurred in Singapore during the past three decades, including the 1986 McDonald's boys case, the 2002 disappearance of 14-year-old Tina Lim Xin Ying, and the 1994 case of Thomas Yeo See Ming's disappearance on Pulau Sibu Besar (an island on Singaporean waters).
+Teo's alleged murder also gave hope to the family of Lim Shiow Rong, a seven-year-old girl who was raped and murdered by an unknown person in 1995; in view of the renewed attention to Teo's case, Lim's mother and sister made a public appeal for new information to help solve the case and locate the killer, who has not been caught.
+The police later confirmed that the investigations in Lim's murder were ongoing and still not closed, and an informant later came up with new information relating to the case.